OncNGS

 All buyers in charge of running a clinical performance, independently of their sequencing platforms, commit to test the prospective feasibility of the at least one of the solutions using their own samples.

 The suppliers will be required to install their oncNGS prototypes at the oncNGS pilot sites, provide all consumables for the wetlab analysis and operationalize the IT analytical and reporting tool at the oncNGS pilot site.
-Bidders financial offer will include binding unit prices for all foreseeable items for the duration of the whole PCP (from Phase 1 to Phase 3).
+Tenderers financial offer will include binding unit prices for all foreseeable items for the duration of the whole PCP (from Phase 1 to Phase 3).

 Samples, personnel and sequencer equipment to handle the workflow will be provided by the oncNGS pilot sites.
-Permissions to install the oncNGS solution locally at the buyers ‘site will be taken on by the oncNGS pilot sites.
+Permissions to install the oncNGS solution locally at the buyers ‘site will be taken on by together the oncNGS pilot sites.

 Question 14: Please precise the notice “Research as a service” within a pre-commercial procurement